developmentseed/sat-ml-training/_fastpages_docs/_manual_setup.md

 8. Read through `_config.yaml` carefully as there may be other options that must be set.
 The comments in this file will provide instructions.

-9. Delete the `CNAME` file from the root of your `master` branch (or change it if you are using a custom domain)
+9. Delete the `CNAME` file from the root of your `main` branch (or change it if you are using a custom domain)

 10. Go to your [repository settings and enable GitHub Pages](https://help.github.com/en/enterprise/2.13/user/articles/configuring-a-publishing-source-for-github-pages) with the `gh-pages` branch you created earlier.